loyjoy/academy/basic/menu/analytics/analytics.md

 The number shows how many times in total the double reminder opt-in was given.

 #### Conversations
+This number shows you how many conversations have taken place.
+A conversation starts when there is an interaction from the customer, such as clicking on a button for typing something into the chat.

 #### Participations
 The number indicates how many participants there are in a raffle, for example.
 A customer can be counted several times if a more frequent participation in the